lssfau/ExaStencils/README.md

 ### Generating User Applications

-Generating single configurations is possible by executing the generator (compiler project).
+Generating single configurations is possible by executing the generator (Compiler project).
 The following command line arguments have to be provided in this exact order:
 * Settings
 * Knowledge
 * Platform